Building a diverse workplace

 Karla has also worked with the transshipment team and after having her contract extended several times, she joined WW Ocean on a permanent basis.

 A friendly place to work

-Now Karla feels fully settled into life at WW Ocean and is enjoying her role in Customer and Cargo Co-ordination.
-Her Swedish is also coming along, which she says is important for the social aspect.
+Today, Karla feels fully settled into life at WW Ocean and is enjoying her role in customer and cargo co-ordination.
+Her Swedish is also coming along, which she says is important for the social aspect of her job.

-We have 18 nationalities in the office so we all use English as the working language.
+We have 21 nationalities in the office, so we all use English as the working language.
 However, it’s really important to pick up Swedish as it is still the language of socialising.